indiejames/vscode-clojure-debug/readme.md

 * Integrated REPL (nREPL)
 * Support for attaching to an external REPL (must be nREPL)
-* Code evaluation from editor
+* Code evaluation from within editor
 * Autocompletion
 * Docstring lookup on hover
 * Peek at / jump to symbol definition